 A useful sample review starts with construction, not artwork.
 Check film gauge, seal width, side seams, slider track, end stops, and any extra features such as a vent or hang-hole.
 For LDPE or mixed PE structures, ask for the declared thickness in microns and make sure the sample feels consistent across the panel.
 A common apparel range is around 50 to 80 microns, though heavier garments or larger bags may justify thicker film.

-Then test the closure like a packing team would.
+Then test the closure the way a packing team would.
 Open it, close it, re-open it, load the real garment, and try again.
 Shake the bag.
 Set it flat.
 Re-lock it with one hand, then with a less convenient grip.
 Production workers do not always have ideal hand placement, so if the slider catches, skips, or needs a second attempt, that is a functional defect.

 Print and finish can create their own issues.
 Dense ink coverage may stiffen the film, matte finishes can hide defects, and gloss can make them easier to miss.
 If the artwork sits close to the closure area, inspect that zone carefully.
 A good-looking front panel does not excuse a weak seal behind it.